 Do you work for a corporation, especially in the U.S.?
-You may be at risk for tax return fraud.
+You may be at risk for tax identity theft.

 ADP is a payroll provider.
 Hackers were able to acquire tax information of employees of U.S. Bank from ADP.
 Now, this doesn't mean that ADP was directly hacked into.
 Instead, what happened, it seems, their authentication system was flawed and ADP failed to implement a protection strategy for the personal data to keep it safe from prying eyes.

 The crooks registered ADP accounts by using the stolen data of the bank employees.
 These accounts allowed the crooks to get additional W-2 information-enough to commit tax return fraud.
 In other words, looks like a W-2 gateway was created to file fraudulent tax returns.

 If it happened to U.S. Bank and ADP, it can happen many other places as well.